 Q4.
 A 2-sided t-test assuming unequal variance was performed comparing the geometric mean LDL (low-density lipoprotein cholesterol) between those who survived (n=606) and who did not survive (n=119) to 5 years from study entry.
 The geometric mean LDL among those who died within 5 years was 112 mg/dl, and was 123 mg/dl among those who survived at least 5 years.
 Comparing the geometric means showed that those who survived to 5 years had a 9.7% higher geometric mean LDL than those who did not survive to year 5 (95% CI: 2%, 18%, P=0.0128).
 From these results, we can reject the null that there is no difference in mean LDL between those who survived and those who did not survive to year 5.
 We observe a higher geometric mean LDL in those who survived longer than 5 years compared to those who did not survive to 5 years.

+5/5 for performing an appropriate analysis

+4/5 for reporting the association appropriately

+No interpretation of CI (-1)

+Total: 9/10

 Q5.
 A chi-squared test was performed comparing those who survived and who did not survive to 5 years by whether or not they had high a LDL level (≥160 mg/dl).
 14% of those with high LDL, and 17% of those without high LDL, did not survive to 5 years.
 The difference in risk of dying with within 5 years is 3% lower among those with high LDL compared to those without high LDL (95% CI: 1%, 4%; P=0.3753).
 However, there is insufficient evidence to reject the null that there is no difference in the risk of dying within 5 years between those with and without high LDL, and we therefore fail to reject the null of no association between high LDL and survival